What is the MacArthur Foundation?

 Does MacArthur accept donations?

-The Foundation does not solicit contributions to the Foundation.
+The Foundation does not solicit contributions.
 We hope that those interested in making contributions will support our grantees or other public charities in the fields in which we work.

 In some circumstances, however, we will accept donations.
 This could include, for example, a case where a donor wishes to make a substantial donation because the programs of the Foundation meet directly the interests of the donor and the donor prefers we exercise oversight over the use of the funds.

 Acceptance of proposed donations and the terms will be determined based on the circumstances of each case.
-Persons interested in making substantial donations should contact Joshua J. Mintz, Vice President and General Counsel of the Foundation, by e-mail using the link above or by telephone at (312) 920-6250.
+Persons interested in making substantial donations should contact Joshua J. Mintz, Vice President and General Counsel of the Foundation.

 Does MacArthur receive government funding?